michalk-k/Home-Assistant-TimscaleDB/ha-energy-spot.md

 This guide explains how to create the necessary database objects for tracking energy usage and its associated costs.
 It introduces tables for storing prices, fees, and taxes, along with methods for collecting long-term energy and cost data.

 Originally intended as a simple extension to the previous article to support spot prices, this update revealed additional challenges and required more significant changes than expected.
-As a result, new price tables and continuous aggregates (CAGGs) are introduced, along with improved naming conventions to better reflect their purpose.
+As a result, it turned into more like database project rather than tool for every-day Home Assistant user.

+Also, comparing to previous article, this one proposes completely new model of CAGGs as well as suporting tables along with improved naming conventions to better reflect their purpose.
 A future update will merge both articles into a comprehensive guide, incorporating the latest TimescaleDB syntax.

 > The new approach is well-suited for environments with infrequently changing prices and is recommended for new deployments.